Freight Shipping from Milwaukee to Denver

 How much does it cost to ship freight from Milwaukee to Denver?

-Full truckload (FTL) rates from Milwaukee, WI to Denver, CO currently range from $2,552-$3,146 for a standard dry van load over the 1,187-mile route.
+Full truckload (FTL) rates from Milwaukee, WI to Denver, CO currently range $2,552-$3,146 (roughly $2.17-$2.65 per mile over 1,187 miles).
 LTL shipments typically cost $853-$1,409 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Milwaukee to Denver?